Vardot/uber_publisher/UPDATE.md

 --------------------------------------------------------------------------------

-# No upgrade path to update old Uber PUblisher 8.x-5.x to 8.x-6.x yet
+# No upgrade path to update old Uber PUblisher 10.0.x yet
 You will need to manage a migration, or a hard update process.